chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Changes (15-5-2020) Release 2.7
-- Fix: the sript function loadBin to load a external binary e.g. flash loader was looking in the wrong path.
-The same serach engine for scripts are now also used for loadBin.
+- Fix: the sript function loadBin to load an external binary e.g. flash loader was looking in the wrong path.
+The same search engine for scripts are now also used for loadBin.

 Changes (9-4-2020) Release 2.4